nais/handbook/docs/technical/overview.md

-# NAIS Overview
+# Nais Overview
-This document is a high-level overview of the NAIS platform
+This document is a high-level overview of the Nais platform

 ## Namespaces
 Over the years we have a number of k8s namespaces that we use for different purposes.